-It is on the inside that the Tata Hexa looks so premium and rich.
-The black interiors stand out and this new SUV has the best Tata interiors ever.
-A neat dashboard with a leather wrapped steering wheel, the Hexa gets a touchscreen system with 10 Harman and JBL speakers.
+The interiors are as subtle as the exterior.
+They are classy, neat and well put together.
+The interiors are the best you could found on a Tata and the all black theme compliments it as well, to increase the premium quotient.
+A neat dashboard with a leather wrapped steering wheel, the Tata Hexa gets a touchscreen system with 10 Harman and JBL speakers.
 Features include cruise control, reverse parking camera, projector headlamps and leather upholstery.
 In terms of safety, there is ESP, ABS with EBD, six airbags, hill assist on the top-of-the-line XT variant.

 Also Read: Honda BR-V Price and Review

 The Tata Hexa has a 2.2-litre turbo diesel engine.
 This comes with two options – a 148bhp engine and 154bhp.
 The first one comes with a five-speed manual and the more powerful one has two options: six-speed manual or six-speed automatic.
 The NVH levels on the engine are fairly low.
 The torque of this engine is more than sufficient for daily driving.
 One doesn’t require too many gear shifts in the city or highway driving.